vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ```

-Run the below command to uninstall MDE using the above playbook
+Run the following command to uninstall Defender for Endpoint by using the playbook:

 ```bash
 ansible-playbook -i  /etc/ansible/hosts /etc/ansible/playbooks/uninstall_mdatp.yml --extra-vars "mde_installer_script=<path to mde_installer.sh>"